mavryk-network/mavryk-taquito/docs/lambda_view.md

 ## Usage

 We have integrated the lambda view feature into the `ContractAbstraction` class.
-This integration allows retrieving data from a very similar view to call other entry points of a smart contract with Taquito.
+This integration allows retrieving data from a very similar view to call other entry points of a smart contract with Webmavryk.

 Here's an example of using the Lambda View on a FA1.2 contract.

-Taquito dynamically creates a `getAllowance`, `getBalance` and `getTotalSupply` view method that the developer can call as follows:
+Webmavryk dynamically creates a `getAllowance`, `getBalance` and `getTotalSupply` view method that the developer can call as follows:

 - `myContract.views.getAllowance(parameters)`
 - `myContract.views.getBalance(parameters)`